TechWithTy/ferret-redistributor/README.md

     }
     ```
 4. #### Enable workflow(GitHub Action)
     By default, GitHub disables workflows when you fork a repository.
-Since Ferret depends on GitHub Actions/Workflows, you can enable them by following these steps:
+Since Social Scale depends on GitHub Actions/Workflows, you can enable them by following these steps:
     - Navigate to the "Actions" tab.
     - Click "I understand my workflows, go ahead and enable them."
       ![workflow1](.github/images/workflow1.png)